NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 Tasks are defined in the `tasks` property of the `HardhatPlugin` object.

-If you open `packages/plugin/src/index.ts`, you'll find the `tasks` property, which is an array of task defintions, and you already have one:
+If you open `packages/plugin/src/index.ts`, you'll find the `tasks` property, which is an array of task definitions, and you already have one:

 ```ts
 task("my-task", "Prints a greeting.")